Go

 Installation

-SuperDB is structured as a standard Go module so it’s easy to import into other Go projects straight from the GitHub repo.
+SuperDB is currently structured as a standard Go module so it’s easy to import into other Go projects straight from the GitHub repo.

 Some of the key packages are: